- Blockchain Technology Explained: What is Blockchain and How Does It Work?

 In order to aid efficient oversight of activities conducted under the Act, licensed digital asset businesses must maintain a head office in Bermuda that directs and manages the digital asset business.
 When determining whether such operations occur in Bermuda, the Bermuda Monetary Authority considers where the majority of decision making of the business occurs, if senior executives responsible for the digital asset business are located in Bermuda, and where meetings of the board of directors occur.

 Businesses licensed under the Act are also required to appoint a senior representative who has been approved by the Bermuda Monetary Authority to act in this capacity on behalf of the business.
-The Act imposes a duty on the senior representative to notify the Bermuda Monetary Authority where he or she believes any of the following circumstances has arisen in the digital asset business:
+The Act imposes a duty on the senior representative to notify the Bermuda Monetary Authority where he or she believes any of the following circumstances have arisen in the digital asset business:

 - There is a likelihood of the business becoming insolvent;